Fair and Square: Cake-Cutting in Two Dimensions: Auctions and Covers

-d.
-Cut the \emph{smaller }of the two squares and give it to the agent who drew it (breaking ties arbitrarily).
-This agent now holds a square which he values as exactly 1.
-The other agent values the allocated square as at most 1.
-By additivity, she thus values the reminder as at least 3.
-The reminder is an L-shape similar to the one in Figure \ref{fig:cover-numbers}.
-Its cover number is 3, so by the Covering Lemma it contains a square with a utility of at least 1; give that square to the remaining agent and finish. \end{example} Combining the lower bound proved by the procedure with the upper bound proved by Claim \ref{claim:neg-square-2} gives a tight result for 2 agents:
+The winning bid (the smallest square) is marked with thicker dots.
+It is given to the winner, who walks home with a square worth 1.
+The remaining cake is an L-shape similar to the one in Figure \ref{fig:cover-numbers}.
+Its cover number is 3 and its value for the loser is at least 3.
+By the Covering Lemma, it contains a square whose value to the loser is at least 1.\footnote{Combining the lower bound proved by Example \ref{exm:square2} with the upper bound proved by Claim \ref{claim:neg-square-2} gives a tight result for two agents: $\prop(Square,\,\n{2},\,Squares)=1/4$.} The final allocation may look like:

-Our procedures for $n$ agents typically use the mark and eval queries in the following way.

-After a \textbf{Mark query}, the procedure selects the smallest marked piece (which is contained in all other pieces), gives it to the agent who marked this piece, and divides the remainder recursively among the remaining $n-1$ agents.
-As an example, suppose the cake $C$ is a rectangle with a total value of $n$, and $S$ is the family of rectangles.
-The cake can be divided using the following mark query, which is just a variation of \citep{Steinhaus1948Problem}: \emph{``mark a rectangle with a value of 1 whose \West side coincides with the \West side of $C$''}.
-The rectangles differ only in their \East side so they are totally ordered by containment, as required.
-The procedure then gives the smallest rectangle to its agent and divides the remainder recursively among $n-1$ agents.
-Since the remaining $n-1$ agents value the remainder as at least $n-1$, by induction the final utility of each agent is at least 1.

-After an \textbf{Eval query }on the rooms $\{C_{j}\}_{j=1}^{m}$, the procedure needs to partition the agents to groups $\{G_{j}\}_{j=1}^{m}$, and divide each room $C_{j}$ recursively to the agents in group $G_{j}$.
-In doing so, the procedure must make sure that for every agent in group $G_{j}$, the value of room $C_{j}$ is sufficiently large to guarantee that his final utility will be at least 1.
-This is done in two steps.

-a. \emph{Calculating the partner-number}s: the procedure calculates, for each agent $i$ and room $j$, a non-negative integer $\pij$, which is a function of $V_{i}(C_{j})$. $P$ stands for ``partners'' and represents the maximum number of agents, including $i$ himself, with whom agent $i$ can share room $C_{j}$ while still being guaranteed a value of at least 1.
-As an example, suppose the rooms are rectangular and $S$ is the family of rectangles.
-Then $\pij=\lfloor V_{i}(C_{j})\rfloor$.
-E.g, if agent $i$ values room $j$ as 3.9 then $\pij=3$, since if room $j$ is divided among 3 agents, agent $i$ is guaranteed a value of at least 1, but if it is divided among 4 agents, agent $i$ might get less than 1.